You may or may not have heard of Sleep Apnea before.

 The lifespan of CPAP machines are over 10 years if you treat them well and keep them well maintained, so it isn’t too much out of pocket when you consider how long 1 machine can last.

-I’ve been using the same machine since I was 20 years old and got it prescribed to me and it still works good as new.
+I’ve been using the same machine since it was prescribed to me years ago and it still works good as new.

 So Where Can You Get A CPAP Machine And What’s The Best Model Right Now?
 What Else Do I Need With My CPAP Machine?